What is a Transfer Admission Guarantee?

 Who is eligible to submit a TAG?

-The criteria varies by four-year college or university, but in all cases a UC TAG is available
+The criteria vary by four-year college or university, but in all cases, a UC TAG is available

 only to students transferring directly from a California Community College are considered